Haskell County Vehicle Impound Guide

 After 30 Days

-If you don't retrieve your vehicle within 30 days, the impound lot has the right to sell it at a lien sale to recover their costs.
+In Texas, if you don't retrieve your vehicle within a certain timeframe (typically 30 days), the impound lot has the right to initiate a lien sale to recover their costs.
 You will lose your vehicle and potentially still owe money.
+Do everything you can to avoid this scenario.

 If You Can't Afford the Fees